kimjoar/writings/understanding-backbone.md

 this concept is called a collection.

 One really cool thing about a collection is that is has scoped events.
-Basically, this just means that we can trigger and bind to events directly on a collection instead of using our `events` variable — our events will live on `statuses` instead of `events`.
+Basically, this just means that we can bind and trigger events directly on a collection instead of using our `events` variable — our events will live on `statuses` instead of `events`.
 As we now start firing events directly on statuses there's no need for "status" in the event name, so we rename it from "status:add" to "add".

 ```diff
 -var events = _.clone(Backbone.Events);